 Expect to feel UPS and DOWNS during recovery from plastic surgery or cosmetic surgery.

-After surgery, expect to feel a variety of emotions for the first few weeks or months.
+After surgery, expect a variety of feelings and emotions for the first few weeks or months.

 - One of the most difficult parts of healing after surgery, in addition to losing a bit of sleep and feeling emotional, is the change in STATUS from anticipation to post-event.